BenLauwens/ThinkJulia.jl/docs/src/chap19.md

 ## Macros

 Macros provide a method to include generated code in the final body of a program.
-A macro maps a tuple of arguments to a returned expression, and the resulting expression is compiled directly rather than requiring a runtime `eval` call.
+A macro maps a tuple of arguments to a returned expression, and the resulting expression is compiled directly rather than requiring a runtime `Core.eval` call.
 Macro arguments may include expressions, literal values, and symbols.

 Here is an extraordinarily simple macro: